 We’re all about Halloween in our house.
 My girls love all the fun Halloween activities, they love picking out their costumes and dressing up, and they love, love, love all the candy.

-I don’t know about you, but I love candy.
-Twix bars, Reese’s Cups, M&Ms (of any variety) – I am a big fan.
+And I don’t know about you, but I love all the candy too – Butterfinger, Baby Ruth, Nerds Gummies, M&Ms (of any variety) – I’m a big fan.
 And as a pediatric dietitian, I want my kids to explore and love all foods, too – yes, even candy.

-So how can we make sure our kids enjoy Halloween and all the candy that comes with it, without going overboard?
+So let’s chat about how can we make sure our kids enjoy Halloween and how we can use it for playful teachable moments.

-Here are some tips for navigating candy this Halloween in a way that keeps it food-neutral, body-positive, and most importantly, fun!
+Here are some tips for navigating candy this Halloween in a way that keeps it food and body-positive, and most importantly, fun!

 Try letting them eat as much Halloween candy as they want

 I know it may be tempting to want to limit how much candy they eat, but I actually encourage you to let them try eating as much as they want.
 Why?
 Because when we tell our kids they can’t have something, it often backfires and makes them want it even more.

 Part of developing a healthy relationship with food is to treat all foods equally.
 You can help your kiddos develop a healthy relationship with food (and candy) by allowing them to enjoy without the feelings of restriction, shame, or guilt, and listen to their own bodies.
 Not only does this build lifelong trust in self-regulating candy consumption, it also creates a food-neutral environment making candy feel like just another food – no need to binge or horde!